mlcheng/php-CpanelDdns/README.md

 Finally, just update the ddns

-	$cpanel->updateDdns("yourdomain.com", "vnc.yourdomain.com");
+	$cpanel->updateDdns("vnc", "yourdomain.com");

-You should specify your domain, and the subdomain you want to use to connect back home (or wherever).
+You should specify your subdomain and the domain you want to use to connect back home (or wherever).
 Now you can use `vnc.yourdomain.com` to connect to your VNC server!
 Or whatever you want.

 ### Will this 100% work?
 I am not sure if this will work on *all* cPanels because of one small thing.
 There's a parameter in the jsonapi that specifies `line=xx`.
 I'm not sure if this affects anything, but if this library doesn't work for you, try to change the `line` to something else.
 This can be found in the `$param` variable in of the `updateDdns()` function.